Rahamt-Musawi/benchmark_beyond_pretrained/README.md

 various configurations and complexity levels.
 We bring variations in the shift values to asses how LLMs can cope with positional entanglement.
-We further complexify the assesment process by defining tasks in different cipher environments such as Caesar ciphers, Vigenère ciphers, and multistage transposition ciphers, each adding unique layers of complexity that ensure novelty in tasks.
+We further complexify the assesment process by defining tasks in different cipher environments such as Caesar ciphers and Vigenère ciphers, each adding unique layers of complexity that ensure novelty in tasks.
 By designing such benchmark with novel tasks, we evaluate if the model capabilities go beyond their pre-trained knowledge scope and generalize their training knowledge on unfamiliar tasks.
 Furthermore, the consistent,